yegor256/blog/_posts/2015/aug/2015-08-18-multiple-return-statements-in-oop.md

 }
 {% endhighlight %}

-More verbose, less readable, and slower, right.
+More verbose, less readable, and slower, right?
 Right.

 This is the code in a **pure** object-oriented world: